danieleqnq/odin-recipes/README.md

 Odin Recipes Exercise

-A comprehensive exercize on everything learned during the introduction to HTML inside the Foundation Course in theodinproject.com
+A comprehensive exercise on everything learned during the introduction to HTML inside the Foundation Course in theodinproject.com